 The well triggers a drilling boom that results in 734 wells producing more than 150 million barrels of oil and almost a quarter-trillion cubic feet of natural gas.

 Westbrook notes that modern day oil and natural gas explorers, armed with new detection and completion technology, have returned to the Albion-Scipio area.

 Beginning 2006, increased statewide production reversed a 25-year downward trend in annual oil output and an eight-year decline in natural gas production.

-Westbrook is author of Michigan Natural Resources Trust Fund 1976-2011: A 35 year Michigan investment heritage in Michigan’s public recreation future - see the review in Books & Artists.
+Westbrook is author of Michigan Natural Resources Trust Fund 1976-2011: A 35 year Michigan investment heritage in Michigan’s public recreation future.

 Please support the American Oil & Gas Historical Society with a donation.